secretstartups/handbook/people-group/engineering/miscellaneous/index.html.md

 ## Letter of employment

 Every 15 minutes, a scheduled job checks the letter of employment requests spreadsheet for new entries.
 For each entry, a letter of employment will be generated using the team member's BambooHR data.
-The letter is then sent directly to the team member.
+The letter is then sent directly to the team member's work email address.

 ## CXC contract renewal email